RedLanternTech/CISSPNotes/Domain1Notes.md

 NIST SP 800-34.
-1. Develope the Policy Statement
+1. Develop the Policy Statement
 2. Conduct a business impact analysis (BIA)
 3. Identify Preventative Controls
-4. Develope REcovery Strategies
+4. Develop REcovery Strategies
-5. Develope an IT Contingency Plan
+5. Develop an IT Contingency Plan
 6. Plan for Testing, Training and Exercise
-7. PLan for Maintenance.
+7. Plan for Maintenance.

 **People are the Most Important Asset**
 - Ensure human health